Siddharath-Kulkarni/Book-Sales-Analysis-Using-PowerBI/README.md

 ---

-Open the `Book_Store_Analysis.pbix` file in Power BI Desktop to explore the report.
+Open the `PowerBI_Dashboard.pdf` file to get overview of the report.
+Due to size limitation issue I am unable to upload `Book_Store_Analysis.pbix` actual dashboard file